Duchenne0080/IE-Team/wordpress/wp-content/plugins/quiz-master-next/readme.txt

 8. Example Quiz With Styling

 == Changelog ==

+= 7.1.2 (September 04, 2020) =
+* Bug: Fixed admin results page to make it compatible with new variable %QUESTIONS_ANSWERS_DEFAULT%.
+* Bug: Fixed issues with %QUESTIONS_ANSWERS_DEFAULT% variable in quiz result while using point based quiz.
+* Bug: Fixed validation issue on front end while using Deselect Answer option.
+* Bug: Fixed issues with inline results when there is extra spacing between words.
+* Enhancement: Added feature to show the uploaded file into media library for File Upload question type.

+= 7.1.1 (September 02, 2020) =
+* Bug: Fixed problem with questions on front end while using random questions option.
+* Bug: Fixed submit button overlapping issue with progress bar for auto pagination.
+* Bug: Fixed the UI of meta boxes on Dashboard Page, Tools Page and Help Page.

+= 7.1.0 (August 31, 2020) =
+* Enhancement: Added a new variable %USER_ANSWERS_DEFAULT% to improve default result page.
+All new quizzes will have this variable by default.
+* Enhancement: Created new %AMOUNT_INCORRECT% and %AMOUNT_ATTEMPTED% template variable to enhance the quiz result page.
+* Enhancement: Added time( hours and minute ) support in quiz start and end date.
+* Enhancement: Added option in setting menu to delete data related to QSM on deletion of plugin.
+* Enhancement: Added option in setting menu to enable/disable the Background Quiz Email Process.
+* Enhancement: Added qsm prefixes to email classes.
+* Enhancement: Added feature to view uploaded file in admin result page for File Upload question type.
+* Enhancement: Added option to show only title in quiz result page.
+* Enhancement: Added a button to view uploaded file in quiz result page and replaced the empty spaces in the uploaded file slug with dashes.
+* Enhancement: Added a check box to select/deselect question in Question Bank Popup.
+* Bug: Fixed issues where questions were not showing up in admin when there is no pages in quiz.
+* Bug: Fixed jquery error when editor is changed to text in Quiz text tab.
+* Bug: Fixed PHP 7.4 Sentry Issues while creating new quiz.
+* Bug: Fixed issues with Allowed file types while question editing.
+* Bug: Fixed submit button position for auto pagination.
+* Bug: Fixed issues with quiz loading when pagination is enabled.

 = 7.0.2 (August 18, 2020) =
 * Enhancement: Checked compatibility with WordPress 5.5.